anders94/api-docs/source/includes/_http-private.md

-total | The total value of this order. tradeID | The identifier for this trade. type | Designates a buy or a sell order. (always 'buy' in this case)
+total | The total value of this order. tradeID | The identifier for this trade. type | Designates a buy or a sell order. (always 'buy' in this case) fee | The fee multiplier for this trade. currencyPair | The market to which this order belongs.

 ## sell